csswizardry/csswizardry.github.com/about.md

 I write and [speak](/speaking/) on the topics of CSS and its scalability, architecture, maintenance and more.
-Previously a <b>Senior Developer</b> at [BSkyB](http://en.wikipedia.org/wiki/BSkyB), I am also a two time .net awards finalist and a member of [Smashing Magazine](http://www.smashingmagazine.com/)’s Experts Panel.
+Previously a <b>Senior Developer</b> at [BSkyB](http://en.wikipedia.org/wiki/BSkyB), I am also a two-time .net awards finalist and a member of [Smashing Magazine](http://www.smashingmagazine.com/)’s Experts Panel.